 Create a Subscription;

-Create a MonitoredItem for each DataItem interest;
+Create a MonitoredItem for each DataItem of interest;

 Tell the Server to send Notifications when one or more of the DataItems change;

 Each Notification has the current value for a DataItem, the Timestamp and StatusCode.

 The MonitoredItem allows the Client to specify a different SamplingInterval and QueueSize for each DataItem.
 The MinimumSamplingInterval attribute for each DataItem specifies the fastest supported SamplingInterval.
 If a UA Server is a front end for a MT Agent the MinimumSamplingInterval is the value of the samplingRate attribute which is on the Device or Component elements.